 - 5. Researcher profile: The primary applicant must hold a master's degree or equivalent (in any field) and have at least started a doctoral program (in any field).
 The primary applicant can currently hold any position or employment status (i.e., unaffiliated, researcher for any institution, post-doctoral fellow, professor, NGO practitioner, private sector advisor, or civil servant, etc.) but must be the lead or co-lead/principal investigator for the proposed study.
 Any additional research team members can be of any academic and professional profile.
 Early career researchers/practitioners and persons with disabilities and/or special needs are particularly encouraged to apply as the primary applicant.
-Any reasonable accommodations that might be needed to facilitate applications from persons with disabilities should be requested at the time of the application (see more under Section B below). - 6.
-Other financial support for this research: Research proposed for support by this award can also be supported by other financial sources, but other support must not have already covered all research costs.
-The proposed research must still face justifiable funding needs at a minimum estimated at the amount of the research award, and applicants need to show the value-add of this award. - 7.
+Any reasonable accommodations that might be needed to facilitate application (see more under Section B below). - 6.
+Other financial support for this research: Research proposed for support by this prize can also be supported by other financial sources, but other support must not have already covered all research costs.
+The proposed research must still face justifiable funding needs at a minimum estimated at the amount of the research prize, and applicants need to show the value-add of this prize.
+Preference will be given to applicants with little to no other funding for the proposed project. - 7.
 Internal/Institutional Review Board (IRB) review/approval: The primary applicant must have, at a minimum, submitted the research proposal/protocol to an IRB or equivalent body with the authority to review and approve research with human subjects and/or in the given education system to be studied (e.g., from a ministry/government agency, university, or other qualified institute) by the time of application and have proof of this pending review.
 Final award will be contingent on approval from said IRB/body. - 8.
-Award use: Awarded funds can be used to cover time, materials, and transportation for the primary applicant related to research design, data collection, data analysis, written reporting, and, to a more limited degree, presenting findings.
-Funds can also be used to cover expenses as above for other team members, but any proposed funding for team members not holding African citizenship and residency must not exceed 15% of the total award amount.
-Additionally, the award funding can cover up to a total of \$150 USD in conference registration fees and up to a total of \$500 USD in travel costs to present findings from the research in a public venue.
-Award funding must be used within 18 months of receipt. - 9.
+Prize use: Awarded funds can be used to cover time, materials, and transportation for the primary applicant related to research design, data collection, data analysis, written reporting, and, to a more limited degree, presenting findings.
+Funds can also be used to cover expenses as above for other team members, but any proposed funding for team members not holding African citizenship and residency must not exceed 15% of the total prize amount.
+Additionally, the prize funding can cover up to a total of \$150 USD in conference registration fees and up to a total of \$500 USD in travel costs to present findings from the research in a public venue.
+Prize funding must be used within 18 months of receipt. - 9.
 Language: Applications will be accepted in French and English; proposed research can be conducted in any language. - 10.
-Reporting, accountability, and acknowledgments: The successful awardee will be required to submit a report in French or English no later than 18 months following receipt of the award covering a) the study's implemented methodology, its findings, and any use of the findings in practice and/or policy or their potential use; b) financial accounting of how the funds were spent; and c) a listing of any publications and/or presentations (journal articles, blog posts, conference papers, conference or webinar presentations, etc.) produced in relation to the supported study.
-Additionally, any published research products must acknowledge that the research was supported, in part or whole, by "the CIES/ADEA African Inclusive Literacy Research Award in memory of Rebecca H. Rhodes."
+Reporting, accountability, and acknowledgments: The successful awardee will be required to submit a report in French or English no later than 18 months following receipt of the prize covering a) the study's implemented methodology, its findings, and any use of the findings in practice and/or policy or their potential use; b) financial accounting of how the funds were spent; and c) a listing of any publications and/or presentations (journal articles, blog posts, conference papers, conference or webinar presentations, etc.) produced in relation to the supported study.
+Additionally, any published research products must acknowledge that the research was supported, in part or whole, by "the CIES/ADEA Rebecca H. Rhodes African Inclusive Literacy Research Prize."